 On the same visit I was able to offer healing for some elk and antelope as well.
 If you’d like to read more about the details of this visit including what the bison shared specifically with me about their lives and the issue of overpopulation with bison in the Flagstaff and Grand Canyon area, go to my individual blog post here.

-In March, I took a trip to visit an alpaca farm in Prescott Valley, AZ.
-This ranch was a home for many alpacas as well as a part-time petting zoo.
-Their human caretakers also live with them on the property.
-Some of the alpacas also went to “alpaca shows” with their caretakers.
+In March, I took a trip to visit an alpaca farm near Prescott Valley, AZ.
+This ranch is a home for many alpacas as well as their human caretakers.
+It is also a part-time petting zoo.

 Much like the bison, I found the alpacas were content at their home and in their larger herd.
-The adult males were kept separate from the females and the babies.
 There was one large paddock that opened up into pasture which was great for the younger alpacas to roam freely, run and play.

 I had the chance to work with some pigs individually who had really tough backgrounds.
 A few were guarded and defensive with humans because of inappropriate handling, emotional issues and/or chaos in their previous homes.
 Many of them had rejection and abandonment issues which isn’t surprising considering the circumstances.

-I have since heard from the owner, Colleen Hinds, who has told me they are all thriving.
-She told me that in particular, Betty, a pig with behavior issues, has shown improvement since the healing and gets better and better every day.
+I have since heard from the owner, Colleen Hinds, who has told me, “all of the pigs are thriving.”
+She also told me that in particular, “Betty has shown improvement since the healing and gets better and better every day.”
+Betty is a pig that has had defensive behavior issues.
 I was so happy to hear this, but so sad to know that the rescue has since moved to southern Arizona.
 They all felt like family to me!

-In May I visited a farm with many different animals that is part rescue and part petting zoo, just outside of Flagstaff, AZ.
+In May I visited a farm with many different rescued animals just outside of Flagstaff, AZ.
 I worked with some rescued deer, elk and alpacas.
 The alpacas were grieving the loss of a close friend, another alpaca who lived with them.
 One elk I worked with had been injured out in the wild.
-I was told by a worker there that he was attacked by another animal and had a disfigured ear.
-The mule deer I worked with had been abandoned by their mother in the wild and were ultimately rescued because there was a fire in the area.
+The mule deer I worked with had been abandoned by their mother in the wild and were ultimately rescued because there was a wildfire in the area.

 All of these animals received energy healing from me to help release the trauma and support their physical health, emotional well-being and boost their divine connection.
 Just like us, animals need their spiritual connection so they can thrive as well.

-I will be doing an online fundraiser coming soon, hopefully by early July, so stay tuned for that!
-I have been working in The Farm Animal & Wildlife Project since 2024.
-This work has been on the side as a volunteer effort.
-I’ve been focused mainly on the business that I’ve been doing for 17 years: Intuitive guidance and energy healing for people and pets, which I will continue as always.
+I have been donating my time and gifts to The Farm Animal & Wildlife Project since 2024 in addition to running the business that I’ve been doing for 17 years: Intuitive guidance and energy healing for people and pets, which I will continue as always.

 In the meantime, enjoy some photos of the animals I’ve discussed in this post below!
 Thank you so much for reading about and supporting my work.